-- Low energy
+- low energy

-- Muscle cramps
+- muscle cramps

 - "Brain fog" or clouding of consciousness

 Severe cases of sodium deficiency (called hyponatremia) can lead to seizures, brain damage, or death.
 Hyponatremia is often caused by excessive consumption of sodium-free water, which is common among endurance athletes.
-When athletes rehydrate with saline water, the hyponatremia is reversed.
+When the athletes rehydrate with saline water, the hyponatremia is reversed.

-Do YOU NEED SUGAR FOR BETTER HYDRATION?
+DO YOU NEED SUGAR FOR BETTER HYDRATION?